 And is there a project management system that is easy enough for all your board members to use, and doesn’t cost you an arm and a leg?

 Join us for a discussion of how these systems work for us here in the Basin.
-For this session, we will focus on file systems and engagement.
+For this session, we focused on file systems and engagement.

-Join us to learn about the whys and hows of mapping your watershed.
-Richard Johnson of the Columbia Basin Watershed Network will share his experience with the CBWN program as well as some DIY options.
+Learn the whys and hows of mapping your watershed.
+Richard Johnson of the Columbia Basin Watershed Network shared his experience with the CBWN program as well as some DIY options.
 Learn how mapping can help you understand your own watershed better and engage with your community.
-Tara Lynne Clapp will be on hand to explain the CBWN Summer Mapping program, and answer any questions about the application process.

 The Columbia Basin Watershed Network and the Selkirk Geospatial Research Center at Selkirk College have been helping watershed stewardship groups map their watersheds in the Columbia Basin for over 10 years.

-The maps that others have had done through this program are available for viewing at the SGRC website, Selkirk College.
+The maps produced through this program are found at the Selkirk College SGRC website.

 Rural communities are challenged to attract sustainable funding for conservation efforts, including supporting watershed protection and restoration.
-The first part of this webinar will focus on watersheds and opportunities for new partnerships that can bring new dollars to watershed protection through the recognition of common interests in quality of life, infrastructure, and basic needs.
-The second part of this webinar will focus on the Columbia Valley Local Conservation Fund, a tax-based fund for conservation that was the first of its kind in Canada, including why and how it was established and what accomplishments have been to date.
+The first part of this webinar focused on watersheds and opportunities for new partnerships that can bring new dollars to watershed protection through the recognition of common interests in quality of life, infrastructure, and basic needs.
+The second part focused on the Columbia Valley Local Conservation Fund, a tax-based fund for conservation that was the first of its kind in Canada, including why and how it was established and what accomplishments have been to date.

 Juliet Craig is the Program Manager, Kootenay Conservation Program.
 She has an M.Sc. in ethnobotany and is a Registered Professional Biologist and Professional Agrologist.
 She works out of Nelson and has a broad range of conservation experience including invasive plant management, bat conservation, species at risk planning, and environmental education.

-Dr. Tara Lynne Clapp is the Senior Manager, Columbia Basin Watershed Network (CBWN) and Adjunct Professor, Great Plains IDEA Program, Iowa State University.
+Dr. Tara Lynne Clapp is the Vice Chair of the Columbia Basin Watershed Network and Adjunct Professor, Great Plains IDEA Program, Iowa State University.
 She has PhD in Planning and Environment from the University of Southern California, and a Masters in Environmental Design from the University of Calgary.
 Through research, teaching and practice, she works with others towards collaborative and regional approaches to improving watershed decision-making.